 Now that you have selected the books that you feel would be of high interest to you and your child, it is time to find the best way to display them.
 The traditional sideways shelves are not always the best for a toddler.

 - Do choose a forward facing bookshelf if possible.
 Make sure the shelf is accessible to your child and fill it with books from your home library.
 The Sling Bookshelf is the most affordable pre-made option, but the canvas does get dirty from use and needs washing once a year.
 The Wooden Book Display is a little more money, but sturdier and easy to wipe clean.
-My husband made ours with plywood.

 - Select toddler friendly books that you feel comfortable letting them select and read on their own.
 Save pop-up books and treasured picture books for special reading times with an adult.